-For No Replica, my senior thesis in theatrical sound design, I substituted autonomous recordings for performers to constitute a new definition of performance based on perception.
+For No Replica, my senior thesis in theatrical sound design, I substituted autonomous recordings for performers to explore a new aesthetics of recorded media in performance.

 For Rhinoceros, I integrated speakers into the audience seating and exploited the phenomenology of sound.